 Language teachers Jody Christophe and Carmen Sund and Librarian Stasha Gibbs advise the Eighth Grade Diversity Group, which is at the core of the Middle School's diversity program.
 It has grown from 17 hand-picked students to 51 eager volunteers who meet twice weekly throughout the school year.

-Richardson's predecessor, Debbie Nagle, devised the following principles and guidelines that are still used today.
+Former faculty advisor Debbie Nagle devised the following principles and guidelines that are still used today.

 The goals of the group are to: